PetrVevoda/smallupbp/Tools/README.txt

 Two scripts are located here: compare and pyramid.
 See provided examples to get an idea what they do.
 To generate necessary images, use debugimg command line arguments and optionally tweak script settings in their headers.
-The scripts expects png images.
-If you have HDR Image Tools (https://bitbucket.org/edgarv/hdritools) installed on your computer, you can use the provided topng.bat to convert exr images to png.
+The scripts expect png images.
+If you have PCG HDR Image Tools (http://bitbucket.org/edgarv/hdritools) installed on your computer, you can use the provided topng.bat to convert exr images to png.